gorrion-io/production-readiness-checklist/docs/owasp-asvs/01-authentication/01-authentication.md

 - **Password Security**:

   - Implement password requirements with minimum length of at least 12 characters.
-  - Verify that passwords of at least 64 characters are permitted, but deny passwords over 128 characters.
+  - Maximum password length should be at least 64 characters, and no more than 128 characters.
   - Do not perform password truncation.
   - Permit any printable Unicode character in passwords, including spaces and emojis.
   - Do not enforce composition rules limiting character types (no requirements for upper/lowercase, numbers, or special characters).